Hans van Mierlo

-Van Mierlo retired from active politics at 67 and again became active in the public sector as a non-profit director and served as a diplomat for several economic and diplomatic delegations on behalf of the government, and continued to be active as a advocate and lobbyist for more European integration, republican issues and government reforms.
-Van Mierlo was known for his abilities as a skillful debater and effective negotiator.
+Van Mierlo retired from active politics at 67 and again became active in the public sector as a non-profit director and served as a diplomat for several economic and diplomatic delegations on behalf of the government, and continued to be active as an advocate and lobbyist for more European integration, republican issues and government reforms.
+Van Mierlo was known for his abilities as a skilful debater and effective negotiator.
 Van Mierlo was granted the honorary title of Minister of State on 24 October 1998 and continued to comment on political affairs as a statesman until his death in March 2010 from the complications of a Hepatitis C infection at the age of 78.

 Early life

 Henricus Antonius Franciscus Maria Oliva van Mierlo was born on 18 August 1931 in Breda in the province of North Brabant in a Roman Catholic family as the second child of eight children of Anthonius Alphonsus Marie van Mierlo (born 9 May 1902) and Adriana Maria Francisca van der Schrieck (born 3 April 1905).
-After receiving his diploma Gymnasium-A at the Canisius College in Nijmegen he studied at the Radboud University Nijmegen, where he received a Bachelor of Laws and Master of Laws degree in 1960.
+After receiving his Gymnasium-A diploma at the Canisius College in Nijmegen he studied at the Radboud University Nijmegen, where he received a Bachelor of Laws and Master of Laws degree in 1960.
 After graduating, he became a journalist for the NRC Handelsblad and worked as a managing editor from 1960 until 1967, first as an editor Home Affairs, later as the opinion page's chief editor.

 Politics

 Party foundation

-In 1966 Van Mierlo together with Hans Gruijters founded the Democrats 66 party after continuing frustrations with The Establishment parties.
-Van Mierlo was selected as Leader and Chairman of the Democrats 66 on 14 October 1966.
-For the Dutch general election of 1967 Van Mierlo was the lijsttrekker (top candidate) and won seven seats in the House of Representatives, the first time the Democrats 66 won representation in the States General of the Netherlands.
+In 1966 Van Mierlo together with Hans Gruijters founded the Democrats 66 party after continuing frustrations with "The Establishment" parties.
+Van Mierlo was selected as Leader and chairman of the Democrats 66 on 14 October 1966.
+For the 1967 general election Van Mierlo was the lead candidate and won seven seats in the House of Representatives, the first time the Democrats 66 won representation in the States General of the Netherlands.

-Van Mierlo was elected as a member of the House of Representatives and the parliamentary leader of the Democrats 66 in the House on 23 February 1967.
-For the Dutch general elections of 1971 Van Mierlo again as lijsttrekker won eleven seats.
-For the Dutch general election of 1972 Van Mierlo for the third time as lijsttrekker won only six seats but after a long formation period a coalition agreement with the Labour Party (PvdA), Catholic People's Party (KVP), Anti-Revolutionary Party (ARP) and the Political Party of Radicals (PPR) was made which formed the Cabinet Den Uyl.
+Van Mierlo was elected to the House of Representatives and became the parliamentary leader of the Democrats 66 on 23 February 1967.
+For the 1971 general elections Van Mierlo again as lead candidate won eleven seats.
+For the 1972 general election Van Mierlo for the third time as lead candidate won only six seats but after a long formation period a coalition agreement with the Labour Party (PvdA), Catholic People's Party (KVP), Anti-Revolutionary Party (ARP) and the Political Party of Radicals (PPR) was made which formed the Den Uyl cabinet.

 Hans Gruijters became Minister of Housing and Spatial Planning.
-Because of the disappointing election results Van Mierlo resigned as parliamentary leader of the Democrats 66 in the House of Representatives and Leader of the Democrats 66 on 1 September 1973.
-Van Mierlo remained a member of the House until after the Dutch general election of 1977 on 8 June 1977.
+Because of the disappointing election results Van Mierlo resigned as parliamentary leader and party leader on 1 September 1973.
+Van Mierlo remained a member of the House until after the 1977 general election on 8 June 1977.